danbudworthmead/bsl-board-games/README.md

 - Supports subwords (e.g., "Walker" links to "Zombie" and "Walk").
 - Videos are embedded directly for easy viewing.
 - Fully responsive and mobile-friendly.
-- Dark mode for better accessibility.
+- Data is currently stored in src/data.json

 ## Getting Started